-\$407,807 for Mr. Stecher; \$319,752 for Mr. Joseph; and \$364,344 for Mr. Scherer.
+Because annual adjustments to base salary are effective the first pay period in December, amounts reflected in the Salary column do not exactly match the base salaries set by the committee for the following year.
+In November 2006, the committee set 2007 base salaries of \$775,000 for Mr. Schiff; \$656,681 for Mr. Benoski; \$552,264 for Mr. Stecher; \$363,341 for Mr. Joseph; and \$409,829 for Mr. Scherer.
+In November of 2005, the committee set 2006 base salaries of \$775,000 for Mr. Schiff; \$429,363 for Mr. Benoski; \$407,807 for Mr. Stecher; \$319,752 for Mr. Joseph; and \$364,344 for Mr. Scherer.
 In May 2006, the committee increased the base salaries of Messrs.
 Benoski and Stecher to \$529,363 and \$457,807 respectively.
-See Compensation Practices Summary, Page for information regarding these salary adjustments.
+See Compensation Practices Summary, Page 20 for information regarding these salary adjustments.

 Mr. Schiff declined increases in his salary or cash bonus in November 2006.
-See Salary and Annual Bonus, Page .
+See Base Salary and Annual Bonus, Page 22.

 The terms of all of the stock-based awards granted in 2007 and prior years provide for immediate vesting upon retirement at normal retirement age or retirement with 35 years of service.
 Because Messrs.
-Benoski and Stecher satisfy one or both of these age and service conditions, SFAS 123(R) requires us to expense the full amount of these awards in the year of grant.
+Benoski and Stecher satisfy one or both of these age and service conditions, Statement of Financial Accounting Standards (SFAS) No. 123(R) requires us to expense the full amount of these awards in the year of grant.
 Accordingly, amounts shown in the Stock Awards and Option Awards columns of the Summary Compensation Table for 2007 for Messrs.
 Benoski and Stecher reflect the full SFAS 123(R) value of awards granted in 2007.
-Amounts shown in those columns for 2006 reflect attribution of SFAS 123(R) compensation from unexercised portions of stockbased awards granted in years prior to 2006 as well as the full SFAS 123(R) value of awards granted in that year.
+Amounts shown in those columns for 2006 reflect attribution of SFAS 123(R) compensation from unvested portions of stock-based awards granted in years prior to 2006 as well as the full SFAS 123(R) value of awards granted in that year.
 For all other named executive officers, amounts shown in these columns reflect the ratable portion of current and past grants of stock-based compensation award expensed during the year.

 Amounts shown in the "Change in Pension Value and Nonqualified Deferred Compensation Earnings" column of the Summary Compensation Table represent the annual incremental changes in the present values of benefits under the company's defined benefit and SERP plans.
-See Retirement Benefits, Page .
+See Retirement Benefits, Page 26.
 Amounts shown in 2006 for Messrs.
 Stecher, Joseph and Scherer include the total present value of benefits then payable under the SERP because they were first added to the plan effective January 1, 2006.